Rule 3745-53-20 | The manifest system and acceptance and handling of hazardous waste.

 (d) From the point at which the electronic manifest is no longer available for tracking the waste shipment, the paper replacement manifest copies shall be carried, signed, retained as records, and given to a subsequent transporter or to the designated facility, following the instructions, procedures, and requirements that apply to the use of all other paper manifests.

 (7) Special procedures for electronic signature methods undergoing tests.
 If a transporter using an electronic manifest signs this manifest electronically using an electronic signature method which is undergoing pilot or demonstration tests aimed at demonstrating the practicality or legal dependability of the signature method, then the transporter shall sign the electronic manifest electronically and also sign with an ink signature the transporter acknowledgement of receipt of materials on the printed copy of the manifest that is carried on the vehicle in accordance with paragraph (A)(4)(c) of this rule.
 This printed copy bearing the generator's and transporter's ink signatures also shall be presented by the transporter to the designated facility to sign in ink to indicate the receipt of the waste materials or to indicate discrepancies.
-After the owner or operator of the designated facility has signed this printed manifest copy with the owner or operator of the designated facility's ink signature, the printed manifest copy shall be delivered to the designated facility with the waste materials.
+After the owner or operator of the designated facility has signed this printed manifest copy with the owner's or operator's ink signature, the printed manifest copy shall be delivered to the designated facility with the waste materials.

 (8) [Reserved.]

 (C) The transporter shall ensure that the manifest accompanies the hazardous waste.
-In the case of exports occurring under the terms of a consent issued by U.S. EPA to the exporter on or after December 31, 2016, the transporter shall ensure that a movement document that includes all information required by 40 C.F.R.
-262.83(d) also accompanies the hazardous waste.
-In the case of imports occurring under the terms of a consent issued by U.S. EPA to the country of export or the importer on or after December 31, 2016, the transporter shall ensure that a movement document that includes all information required by 40 C.F.R.
-262.84(d) also accompanies the hazardous waste.
+For exports, the transporter shall ensure that a movement document that includes all information required by paragraph (D) of rule 3745-52-83 of the Administrative Code also accompanies the hazardous waste.
+For imports, the transporter shall ensure that a movement document that includes all information required by paragraph (D) of rule 3745-52-84 of the Administrative Code also accompanies the hazardous waste.

 (3) Give the remaining copies of the manifest to the accepting transporter or designated facility.